About Melissa Orlov

-Christina Veal: Christina Veal is a communications specialist who loves the blogosphere and has enough ADHD in the family to be interested in working as Melissa's right hand person.
+Christina Veal is a communications specialist who loves the blogosphere and has enough ADHD in the family to be interested in working as Melissa's right hand person.
 She searches the internet for content she thinks will be of interest to our readers and helps keep everything up-to-date.
 She is a graduate of the University of Connecticut and has a passionate interest in tennis.
-Ms. Veal, her children and her husband of over 17 years live outside Boston.
+Ms. Veal lives outside Boston.

 About Our Content

 The opinions expressed on this web site are those of the individual authors and posters and should not be considered a substitute for counseling or professional guidance.
 Please see you doctor for specific medical advice.